 For Koualczuk and her partners at TSG, providing students and faculty in CSULB’s finance department with subscriptions to the service felt like a great way to give back to a longtime partner.

 “Giving back is part of the culture at TSG,” Koualczuk said.
-“Nearly all of the staff support charities or serve on non-profit boards, and a few of us regularly work with CSULB’s colleges.
+“Nearly all of the staff support charities or serve on non-profit boards, and a few of us work with CSULB’s colleges.
 We know that investing in academics benefits the students and, ultimately, the whole industry.”

 TSG Founders Warren and Mark Schulten give particular focus to charitable organizations in the Long Beach community, and both have served on the board of the Miller Foundation, for which CSULB’s Earl Burns Miller Japanese Garden gets its name.